 Initially appeared: January 19, 2010

 Complete instructions for designing a rosette from scratch are beyond the scope of this page, but a few general pointers will help those that want to tackle this.
-The inner edge of the rosette is generally about 0.125'' or 3mm from the edge of the soundhole.
+The inner edge of the rosette is generally about 0.125" from the edge of the soundhole.
 The rosette can be a wide as you like, and there is a lot of variation in rosette width in conventional instruments.
 Beginners should keep in mind that it is more difficult to glue in all the purling lines and tiles in a really wide rosette, and may want to opt for one which is thinner and more manageable.
 When considering the width of the rosette, you should also consider the width of the tiles that will be used and the width of the various purfling lines you will use to border the tiles.
 As the tiles and purfling lines are generally made of wood or wood fiber and will expand a bit when wet with glue, you should also leave a bit of space for expansion when dimensioning the rosette.
-For a conventionally sized rosette, less than the thickness of the thinnest purfling line (about 0.03'') is generally enough space to leave for swelling, but the actual amount needed will depend on just how many purfling lines you will use in your design - the more lines, the more space you should leave for swelling.
+For a conventionally sized rosette, less than the thickness of the thinnest purfling line (about 0.03") is generally enough space to leave for swelling, but the actual amount needed will depend on just how many purfling lines you will use in your design - the more lines, the more space you should leave for swelling.
 I am not providing hard and fast rules here, and if you make the same design over and over you will soon hit upon a good expansion allowance.

 The general layout of a conventional rosette has a single ring of tiles bordered on both sides by rings of purfling stripes.
 Generally the pattern of the stripes on one side of the tiles mirrors that on the other.
 If you want to use composite purfling strips in your design, you should check to see if they can be bent cold into a circle of the radius needed for the design.
 If they can't they should be pre-bent by soaking them in hot water for a few seconds and then forced into a mold made by routing a ring shaped channel into a piece of plastic with a router.